 From end to end, make sure your customer experience is smooth and without hiccups.
 By being proactive and removing barriers and delays, customers will feel at ease.

 Are there recurring problems or complaints your reps are noticing?
 Do they have suggestions on how to reduce the effort for customers?
 Pull together a quarterly workgroup to pick their brains and pinpoint solutions to common problems.

 Rather than guess at what’s causing your customers too much effort, ask them.
-Request that they fill out a simple survey after talking with an agent or finding a solution via self-service.
+Request that they fill out a simple survey after talking with an agent.

 The feedback should not only be reviewed and solutions implemented, but your agents should get the information as well.
 When your agents feel engaged and informed, they’re more likely to take positive action to make a difference for customers.

 The more an agent understands your services and products, the more they’re able to help your customers.
 The more they're in tune with customer emotions, the more empathy your customers will receive.

 You should also train your agents on how to think ahead and anticipate what might happen next (to reduce repeated contacts).

 Continual training helps agents stay on top of what’s happening, including new processes and ideas for making a customer’s experience effortless.

 Reducing customer effort also comes with the bonus of reducing your costs.
 The Gartner study found that a low-effort experience costs the company on average 37% less than a high-effort experience.
 For instance, repeat tickets require fewer resources and staff time.